The Royal Family Will Not Attending The World Cup In Russia

-Tory MP, Tom Tugendhat has confirmed that U.K. officials and members of the royal family will not be attending the World Cup in Russia when England plays there later this month.
+Tory MP Tom Tugendhat has confirmed that U.K. officials and members of the royal family will not be attending the World Cup in Russia when England plays there later this month.

 According to the interview with Sky News and reported by the Express, Tom Tugendhat believed a show of U.K. officials or the royal family would be an endorsement of the “murderous” Putin regime.